Luwian Studies: Results

 Under the auspices of Luwian Studies information about altogether 486 substantial settlements sites of the 2nd millennium BC has been gathered (based on information that is already available in the academic and predominantly Turkish literature) and for the most part made public online on the foundation's website.

 A book summarizes the main arguments put forward and is available for free download in English, German and Turkish.
-The research that is supported by Luwian Studies is shedding a new light on the collapse at the Late Bronze Age in the Eastern Mediterranean and the still open question of the provenance of the Sea Peoples.
+The research that is supported by Luwian Studies intends to shed new light on the collapse at the Late Bronze Age in the Eastern Mediterranean.

 In December 2017, the so-called "Beyköy 2" inscription was published – this is a drawing of a Luwian hieroglyphic inscription that was first shown by the British hittitologist Oliver Robert Gurney at the Rencontre Assyriologique Internationale in Ghent in July 1989.
-If authentic, the document provides an account of the events shortly after the demise of the Hittite empire.
+This inscription is widely suspected of having been forged by James Mellaart.

-In December 2021, the contents of the Cypro-Minoan (Linear D) document Enkomi 1687 was made public.
-It is a call for help written from the Southwest Anatolian port of Limyra by a Cypriot nauarch who had encountered an attacking fleet led by the Trojan aristocrat Akamas.
+In December 2021, Woudhuizen and Zangger published their controversial reading of the contents of the Cypro-Minoan (Linear D) document Enkomi 1687 was made public.
+In their interpretation, it is a call for help written from the Southwest Anatolian port of Limyra by a Cypriot nauarch who had encountered an attacking fleet led by the Trojan aristocrat Akamas.